 Get to know our passionate and highly knowledgeable Sommelier, Eleonore Wulf.

 Eleonore Wulf grew up in Tasmania before moving to Sydney to study Criminology and Psychology at UNSW.
 It didn’t take long before she found herself infatuated with the world of wine and switched her focus to pursue a career in hospitality and wine instead.
-For the past six years, Eleonore has worked as the sommelier at Chophouse Sydney while also training the opening teams for its Perth and Parramatta restaurants.
+For the past seven years, Eleonore has worked as the sommelier at Chophouse Sydney while also training the opening teams for its Perth and Parramatta restaurants.
 She moved to Chiswick Woollahra in February 2019 and is currently undertaking her WSET Diploma.
 Eleonore is fiercely devoted to the Tasmanian wine industry and a strong champion for the Women in Wine cause, currently devoting 40% of the Chiswick wine list to female winemakers and viticulturists.

 How long have you been at Chiswick?